genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_login_authentication.md

 From within `security` we can also invoke the further functions in order to configure our login authentication.
 These are detailed below.

 ### authentication
-The `authentication` function is used to define common features of all three Types of authentication.
+The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.

 * `type` indicates which of the three types of login authentication to be used.
 It accepts the values of: `AuthType.INTERNAL`, `AuthType.LDAP` or `AuthType.HYBRID`.
 Default: `AuthType.INTERNAL`.